10 Tips on Painting Clouds and Skies

 Clouds are getting smaller as they get closer to the vanishing point, just as any other object would respond to linear perspective.

 Rendering Clouds as Solid Objects

 When drawing or painting clouds, it helps thinking of them as solid objects.
 Though they have irregular edges and they might be transparent, visualize them as cuboids, box-shaped objects.

-This helps a lot rendering shadows and lights of a cloud.
+This helps a lot when rendering shadows and lights of a cloud.

 If you are painting clouds, make a sketch first on a separate piece of paper, using simple value shapes.
 Draw them as boxes.
 Determine which sides are in light, shade, partial shade or reflected light.

-That will be you reference for your painting, but you’ll have to make the edges irregular and rounder to have good looking clouds.
+That will be your reference for your painting, but you’ll have to make the edges irregular and rounder to have good looking clouds.

 Only Observing Clouds, Their Dynamics, How They Appear and Change, You Can Master Painting Them.